 - Respect all signage and barriers to protect the lighthouse and its surroundings.

-- Stay on designated paths to prevent dune erosion.
+- Stay on designated paths to prevent dune erosion and protect nesting wildlife.

 - Be mindful of changing tides and coastal conditions when visiting the nearby beach.